taot/blog/source/_posts/2017/09-01-understanding-backprop.md

 $\sigma$: Activation function

-Then we have the following form according to neural network definition:
+We have the following formula according to the definition of neural network:

 $$
 a^l_j = \sigma(\sum_k w^l_jk a^{l-1}_k + b^l_j)
 $$

-To make our deriviation easier, define an intermediate variable $z^l_j$
+And to make our deriviation easier, define an intermediate variable $z^l_j$ to be the sum of weights and bias:

 {% math %}
 \begin{aligned}